-- 7.7.
-We will continue our Consumer First initiative to help ensure that we are engaging effectively with the priorities of domestic consumers.
+- 7.8.
+We will continue our Consumer First initiative launched in January 2007 to help ensure that we are engaging effectively with the developing priorities of domestic consumers.
+This is a particularly important given the restructuring to consumer representation which takes effect from 1 October 2008. - 7.9.
 As stated in chapter 6, we will take forward work on the different issues facing vulnerable customers and seek to understand what methods of giving advice on switching and energy efficiency work best for them.
-We will also continue to build our understanding of consumers' attitudes to environmental issues and how these attitudes are changing.
-We will bring this together in a report on 'Future Consumers' in 2008. - 7.8.
+We will also continue to build our understanding of consumers' attitudes to energy and environmental issues and how these attitudes are changing.
+We will bring this together in a report on 'Future Consumers' in 2008. - 7.10.
 We are also undertaking research on customers' views about electricity distribution companies to inform our decisions on the forthcoming price control review (DPCR5).
 We recently published the first phase report, based on deliberative groups and in-depth interviews.
-The second phase, involving quantitative assessment of willingness to pay, will shortly commence and the results will be published in the spring of 2008. - 7.9.
-We continue to see the Consumer First project as a timely and important initiative given the restructuring of consumer representation and the rising importance of sustainable development.
+The second phase, involving quantitative assessment of willingness to pay, will shortly commence and the results will be published in the spring of 2008.